-The status bar at the top of the menu displays the icon 🔝 .
-If the configuration profiles match, the icon is hidden.
+The status bar at the top of the menu displays the icon I the configuration profiles match, the icon is hidden.

-To the Basic Settings > Load/Save dialog, the checkbox in the Information frame is unmarked.
+The Basic Settings > Load/Save dialog, the checkbox in the Information frame is unmarked.
 If the configuration profiles match, the checkbox is marked.